p3t/spring-cursorpaging/README.md

 Library supporting cursor based paging for Spring Data Repositories.

 # Introduction

-Cursor based paging is an alternative to the Page/Pagerequest based paging provided by Spring.
+Cursor based paging is an alternative to the page/offset based paging provided by Spring.
 It eliminates the need to provide an offset or a page-number which can cause a lot of load on a database in case of very large amount of records in a table.
+It also avoids the often not needed total count query per page.

 # Considered Requirements
 - The implementation should follow the repository concept from spring.